aws-samples/cloudfront-chargeback-logging/README.md

 ## Solution Architecture

-This solution only focuses on the chargeback of Amazon CloudFront chargeback, seperated by the dotted line, but can easily be extended to include WAF and lambda at edge logs.
+This solution only focuses on the chargeback of Amazon CloudFront chargeback, seperated by the dotted line, but can easily be extended to include WAF and Lambda@Edge logs.

 ![CloudFront ChargeBack Logging Architecture](images/cloudfront-chargeback-logging-architecture-diagram.png)